klimisa/SnakesAndLadders/README.md

 # SnakesAndLadders
 Snakes And Ladders Kata

+### Finished
+Feature 1 - Moving Your Token

+### Impovements
-The Winning number should not belong to Player but Board.
+The Winning square should not belong to Player but to Board.
-Player is Winner should be then delegated to Board.
+Player isWinner should be then delegated to Board.